xArm-Developer/xarm_ros/examples/ReadMe.md

 **(1) the Cartesian pose representation is the same with xarm SDK here. which is [X(mm), Y(mm), Z(mm), Roll(rad), Pitch(rad), Yaw(rad)]**
 **(2) the path must start from current tool center point(TCP) position and the command can not be too far away, or the execution will fail or act strange.
 PLEASE CHECK the correctness of command before sending it.**
 **(3) service argument format is like: "pose: [214, 0, 121, 3.1416, 0, 0]	mvvelo: 0.0	mvacc: 0.0	mvtime: 0.0	mvradii: 0.0"**
-**(4) the arguments mvvelo, mvacc, mvtime, and mvradii are not effective now, so just give them all 0.**
+**(4) For Base Coordinate motion, the arguments mvvelo, mvacc, mvtime, and mvradii are not effective now, so just give them all 0.**

 Suppose current TCP position is at [206, 0, 121, 3.1416, 0, 0]
 ```bash